Placing a Child for Adoption in Texas

 Choosing an Adoptive Family

-Once you’ve created your adoption plan, your adoption professional will provide you with adoptive family profiles.
-These profiles are glimpses into the lives of hopeful adoptive parents who are ready to adopt your child.
-These couples are carefully chosen and are matched with your specific desires to ensure your child gets the life you envisioned for him or her.
+Once you’ve created your adoption plan, your Adoption Answers adoption specialist will provide you with Christian adoptive family profiles.
+These profiles are glimpses into the lives of hopeful Christian adoptive parents who are ready to adopt your child.
+These couples are carefully chosen and are matched with your specific desires to ensure your child gets the Christ-centered life you envisioned for him or her after giving your baby up for adoption.

-Giving a baby up for adoption in Texas does not have to be the end of your adoption journey.
-Your relationship with the child and his or her adoptive parents can continue for years to come and you can watch as your child grows up with a wonderful family.
+Putting a baby up for adoption in Texas does not have to be the end of your adoption journey.
+Your relationship with the child and his or her adoptive parents can continue for years to come, and you can watch as your child grows up with a wonderful Christian family.
 Adoption doesn’t have to be a final goodbye between you and your child.